score-json/json/TSF/trustable/no-json-faults/NJF-05.3.md

     Jonas-Kirchhoff: 1.0
 ---

-If the service accepts every value candidate of a properly bounded array is accepted as singleton, then the service accepts the array.
+If every value candidate of a properly bounded array is accepted as singleton, then the service accepts the array.